Stefka92/periwinkle-pilates/README.md

 - A title which links you back to the home page when clicked.
 - A H1 heading for the title and a h2 heading for the tagline underneath.
 - A responsive navigation menu located at the top of the page.
-- A Footer which contains contact information made up of h3 and h4 elements and external links to both facebook and instagram when clicked.
+- A Footer which contains contact information made up of h3 and h4 elements and social media links to both facebook and instagram including their icons as they are universally recognisable.

 The Home page contains
+  - A background image of the beach.
  - A paragraph with a brief description of what the website is offering made up of p and br elements.
 - A button that links you to the about page when clicked.
 - An unordered highlights list.